onzfonz/comp227/src/content/8/en/part8d.md

 }
 ```

 It just works!
-When we hover over the `event.target.value`, we see that it is indeed a string, just what is the expected parameter of the `setNewTask`:
+When we hover over the `event.target.value`, we see that it is a `string`, which is what `setNewTask` expects as a parmeter:

 ![vscode showing variable is a string](../../images/8/67new.png)